 e. “…we were all going direct to Heaven, we were all going direct the other way…”

-a. “…it was the epoch of belief, it was the epoch of despair…” is incorrect because the contrast between having hope and giving up does not contain any ironic overtones.
+a. “…it was the epoch of belief, it was the epoch of despair…” is incorrect because the contrast between belief and despair doesn’t include the ironic tone the writer is describing.

-b. “…it was the season of Light, it was the season of Darkness…” is incorrect because it is totalizing: all light or all darkness.
+b. “…it was the season of Light, it was the season of Darkness…” is incorrect because it’s another straightforward contrast (all light or all darkness), not a line that clearly signals irony.

-c. “…it was the spring of hope, it was the winter of despair…” is incorrect because it illustrates the emotional extremes to which people are prone.*
+c. “…it was the spring of hope, it was the winter of despair…” is incorrect because it illustrates emotional extremes, but it doesn’t clearly show Dickens “laughing a little” at those extremes.

-d. “…we had everything before us, we had nothing before us…” is incorrect because it echoes the other contrasts that precede it in the sentence.
+d. “…we had everything before us, we had nothing before us…” is incorrect because it repeats the same kind of contrast as the earlier phrases without adding the mocking twist described in the passage.

 Sign up for free to take 8 quiz questions on this topic